Corey Lewandowski On Mueller Investigation: ‘This Is A Vindication For The President’

 After nearly two years, Special Counsel Robert Mueller finalized his probe into Russian interference in the 2016 election and possible coordination between Russia and the Trump campaign.
 Mueller submitted his final report to Attorney General William Barr on Friday, prompting wild reactions and intense speculation.

-As previously reported by The Inquisitr, the Democrats are vowing to launch even more investigations into President Trump and calling on Barr to release the full report so that the American public can read Mueller’s conclusions.
+As previously reported by The Inquisitr, the Democrats are vowing to launch even more investigations into President Trump and are calling on Barr to release the full report so that the American public can read Mueller’s conclusions.

 Conservatives and Trump allies, on the other hand, are seizing the opportunity to criticize both Mueller and Congressional Democrats.
 Trump confidants implicated in the investigation celebrated the end of the probe, while conservative media and Republican politicians used the occasion to rip into Robert Mueller and claim vindication for the president.